Jeep Grand Cherokee: Transfer case actuator

-In May 2013 there was a recall of WKs with the Quadra-Drive II and Quadra-Trac II systems.
+In May 2013, there was a recall of WKs with the Quadra-Drive II and Quadra-Trac II systems.
 This followed cases of cars rolling away due to the transfer case moving into neutral of its own accord, and the owner not having applied the parking brake.
 The recall revised the Final Drive Control Module (FDCM) software.
 However, following the recall, there were widespread reports on enthusiast websites of both the neutral and low ratio modes of the transfer case ceasing to function, and a survey showed that fewer than 10% of respondents had experienced no issues with the recall.
 Attempting to resolve these issues, some dealers subsequently replaced the transfer case actuator, FDCM, and even the transfer case itself, often at customer expense and usually to no avail.

 The cause of the roll-aways was faulty soldering in the transfer case actuator.
-It has been deduced that the revised software detects this by noting any deviation in resistance, and thereupon locks the transfer case in the high ratio for safety; but that it is overreacting to minor resistance variations from other causes.
-Originally Chrysler dealers claimed that the loss of neutral and low ratio following the recall was a coincidence; then it claimed that the revised software was revealing pre-existing faults in the system, despite it occurring even with new parts.
-Chrysler has also claimed that only a small fraction of cars have issues following the recall; but most users never have occasion to use the low ratio and may never discover the fault.
-Four years after this recall its issues remain unresolved.
+It has been deduced that the revised software detects this by noting any deviation in resistance and, thereupon, locks the transfer case in the high ratio for safety, but it is overreacting to minor resistance variations from other causes.
+Originally, Chrysler dealers claimed that the loss of neutral and low ratios following the recall was a coincidence; then they claimed that the revised software was revealing pre-existing faults in the system, despite it occurring even with new parts.
+Chrysler has also claimed that only a small fraction of cars have issues following the recall; but most users never have to use the low ratio and may never discover the fault.
+Four years after this recall, its issues remain unresolved.